Jean E. Fairfax

 Jean Emily Fairfax (October 20, 1920 – February 12, 2019) was an American educator, civil rights worker, community organizer, and philanthropist whose efforts have focused on achieving equity in education, especially for poor African Americans.
 She served as Director of Community Services of the NAACP from 1965 to 1984.

 Early life and education

-Fairfax was born in 1920 in Columbus, Ohio.
+Fairfax was born on October 20th, 1920, in Columbus, Ohio, to parents Daniel Robert Fairfax Sr. and Inez Elizabeth Wood.
+She was the third-born of four children whose names were Florence, Betty Harriet, and Daniel Robert Fairfax Jr.

 She learned the importance of education from the example of her parents, who were the first in their families to be born legally free and who went on to earn college degrees.
 She attended Cleveland public schools and earned a bachelor's degree from the University of Michigan in 1941, graduating with honors in Liberal Arts and being inducted into the honor society Phi Beta Kappa.
 In 1944 she earned a master's degree in World Religions from Union Theological Seminary, where she studied under Reinhold Niebuhr.
 She later attended Harvard University as a Radcliffe visiting scholar, 1984-1986.